 - The National Stadium

-Day three – Nowy Swiat, Tomb of the Unknown Soldier, Palace of Culture and Science
+Day 3 – Nowy Swiat, Tomb of the Unknown Soldier, Palace of Culture and Science

-After a jam-packed day, you’ll likely want a slower start.
+After a jam-packed day, you’ll likely want a slower start to day 3 of your Warsaw itinerary.
 If that’s the case, head over to Nowy Swiat, a beautiful avenue that dates back to medieval times.
 The buildings along Nowy Swiat are very Parisian in style, making this the perfect spot for breakfast, coffee and people watching.

 Pull up a pew at one of the dozens of cafes along Nowy Swiat and enjoy a lazy morning watching the world go by.
 The many shops, cafes, bars and restaurants make this a hot spot for lively tourists and laidback locals, and is definitely worth a visit both during the day and after dark.

 After breakfast, check out the local boutiques as you stroll to State Park to watch the Changing of the Guard at the Tomb of the Unknown Soldier.
 The Tomb of the Unknown Soldier sits in the only remaining piece of the Saxon Palace which was destroyed in World War Two and serves as a sobering tribute to the fallen Polish soldiers of the First World War.